 Points of Pride

 Marissa was named as a Ferguson Fellowship recipient.
 This is a program funded by the Centers for Disease Control and Prevention (CDC).
-She worked with various fellows on projects that will combine public health prevention, treatment, and epidemiological studies focused on underserved communities.
-You can follow this link to her presentation on her service: Power Point Presenstation Ferguson Fellowship
+She worked with various fellows on projects that will combine public health prevention, treatment, and epidemiological studies focused on under-served communities

 Cassandra Bernardi Spring 2012 Graduate

 Cassandra Bernardi has recently been hired as a Program Coordinator for Healthy Child Care America at the American Academy of Pediatrics.
 She says it is a federal grant funded position that works with other human service agencies to improve health and well being in out-of-home child care settings.
 Cassandra’s previous experience as a program coordinator in addition to her MPH degree have made her a good fit for the position.